-- In each sleeping rooms. - Outside of each separate sleeping area in the immediate vicinity of the bedrooms. - On each additional story of the dwelling, including basements but not including crawl spaces and uninhabitable attics.
+• In each sleeping rooms.

+- Outside of each separate sleeping area, within 21 feet of any door to a sleeping room, measured along the path of travel. - On each additional story of the dwelling, including basements but not including crawl spaces and uninhabitable attics.
 In dwellings or dwelling units with split levels and without an intervening door between the adjacent levels, a smoke alarm installed on the upper level shall suffice for the adjacent lower level provided that the lower level is less than one full story below the upper level. - Smoke alarms shall be installed not less than 3 feet horizontally from a door or opening of a bathroom that contains a bathtub or shower unless this would prevent placement of a smoke alarm required by this section. - Refer to NFPA 72, Section 29.5 for additional requirements.